Ancient History Playlist

 |---|---|---|

-| Harappa | Punjab (Pakistan) | Granaries, seals, Cemetery R-37 |
+| Harappa | Punjab (Pakistan) | Granaries , seals, Cemetery R-37 |

-| Mohenjo-daro | Sindh (Pakistan) | Great Bath, Dancing Girl, Bearded Priest |
+| Mohenjo-daro | Sindh (Pakistan) | Great Bath , Dancing Girl , Bearded Priest |

-| Lothal | Gujarat (India) | Dockyard, rice remains, bead-making, fire altars |
+| Lothal | Gujarat (India) | Dockyard , rice remains, bead-making |

-| Kalibangan | Rajasthan (India) | Ploughed fields, fire altars |
+| Kalibangan | Rajasthan (India) | Ploughed fields , Fire Altars |

-| Dholavira | Gujarat (India) | Water reservoirs, long signboard inscription |
+| Dholavira | Gujarat (India) | Water reservoirs , Three-part division |

-| Rakhigarhi | Haryana (India) | Largest Harappan site in India, burials |
+| Rakhigarhi | Haryana (India) | Largest Harappan site in India , burials |

-| Surkotada | Gujarat (India) | Horse bones, fortified settlement |
+| Surkotada | Gujarat (India) | Horse bones , fortified settlement |

 | Ropar | Punjab (India) | Burial with dog and human skeletons |

-| Chanhudaro | Sindh (Pakistan) | Bead-making, shell and ivory work, no citadel |
+| Chanhudaro | Sindh (Pakistan) | Bead-making, No Citadel (only lower town) |

-| Sutkakoh | Baluchistan (Pakistan) | Harappan trade with Mesopotamia |
+| Mehrgarh | Baluchistan (Pakistan) | Precursor to Harappan culture (Early Farming) |

 Prelims Strategy Tips